cjus/hydra-aws-docker-article/README.md

 So that included our `./config` folder.
 Packaging a config file inside of the container isn't the most flexible thing to do - after all, we might need a different config file for each environment our service runs in.

-Fortunately, there an easy way to specify an external config file.
+Fortunately, there is an easy way to specify an external config file.

 ```shell
 $ docker run -d -p 8080:8080 \